Prathamsahu52/backend_v2/README.md

   ```
     djangoenv\Scripts\activate.bat
   ```
   This activates your virtual environment.
+Working on the virtual environment ensures the stability of dependencies used for the project.

   #### b) For Linux/MacOS:
   ```